ingresse/aphrodite-react/README.md

 # Aphrodite React
 ### React UI Library from ingresse.com

-A front-end library with Ingresse styles, using `React` 16.
+A front-end library with Ingresse's styles, using `React` 16.

-_
+---

 ## Install
 You can install with Yarn or NPM in your App Project, but using GitHub repository address as source: